Parallel tests with Appium and Genymotion SaaS

 gmsaas recipes list lists recipes that can be started.
 UUID is the identifier used when starting an instance.

-This step will create and launch several Genymotion devices:
+This step creates and launches several Genymotion devices:

 # start a Samsung Galaxy S23 - 14.0 device